East-Central Europe

-East-Central Europe is a geopolitical term that primarily encompasses the Czech Republic, Hungary, Lithuania, Poland, Slovakia, and Slovenia.
+East-Central Europe is a geopolitical term that primarily encompasses Croatia, the Czech Republic, Hungary, Lithuania, Poland, Slovakia, and Slovenia.
 The area is bordered by East Slavic countries to the east and Germanic-speaking countries to the west.

 The concept differs from that of Central and Eastern Europe, which is based on criteria whereby the states of Central and Eastern Europe belong to two different geographical regions of Europe.

 Definitions

 Oskar Halecki

 In the 1950s, Oskar Halecki, who distinguished four regions in Europe (Western, West Central, East Central, and Eastern Europe), defined East-Central Europe as a region from Finland to Greece, "the eastern part of Central Europe, between Sweden, Germany, and Italy, on the one hand, and Turkey and Russia on the other".
 According to Halecki:In the course of European history, a great variety of peoples in this region created their own independent states, sometimes quite large and powerful; in connection with Western Europe they developed their individual national cultures and contributed to the general progress of European civilization.